-Isomalt can be used to create design elements for cake decorating because it can be sculpted or molded into pretty much any shape.
+Isomalt also can be sculpted or molded into pretty much any shape.
 It is important to use molds that can withstand very high heat and avoid plastic molds that can distort or even melt.

 Where to Buy Isomalt

-Preparing and Working With Isomalt
+Working With Isomalt

 Preparing the isomalt to make design elements is different depending on which form you are starting with at the beginning.
 If you are using the granule form the process will be very similar to creating sugar work and the same care needs to be taken to avoid issues.

 The best molds to use for creating gems or other elements are made of silicone or designed specifically for hard card making use.
 Make sure you spray your molds with vegetable spray before pouring the very hot melted isomalt into the design or it still may stick and ruin all your hard work.

-Cooled isomalt will pop right out of silicone.
-If you do not have silicone tools simply put a large pot of simmering water on the stove and drop your tools into the water to melt the isomalt off.
+Cooled isomalt will pop right out of silicone, but if you do not have silicone tools simply put a large pot of simmering water on the stove and drop your tools into the water to melt off the isomalt.

-After your tools are clean and the created design elements are cooled you should store the gems and other pieces in silicone packets.
+After your tools are clean and the created design elements are cooled you should store them in silicone packets.
 Humidity and time can turn your pieces cloudy and sticky if they aren't stored correctly.
 This will ruin the clear sparkly effect you probably wish to achieve.